VAT Dubai

 How often do I need to file VAT returns in the UAE?

-Most businesses file quarterly (every 3 months).
+Most businesses file quarterly.
 Businesses with annual taxable supplies at or above AED 150 million may be assigned monthly filing by the FTA.
-Check your EmaraTax account for your specific filing frequency.

 What is the deadline for filing a UAE VAT return?

 VAT returns must be filed within 28 days from the end of the tax period.
-For Q1 2026 (January–March), the deadline is 28 April 2026.
-Payment is due on the same date.
+For Q1 2026, the deadline is 28 April 2026.

 What happens if I file my VAT return late?

-The FTA imposes a penalty of AED 1,000 for the first late filing and AED 2,000 if repeated within 24 months.
-Late payment attracts an additional 2% immediately plus 4% per month on the outstanding amount.
+The FTA imposes AED 1,000 for the first late filing and AED 2,000 if repeated within 24 months, plus 2% immediately and 4% per month on any unpaid amount.

 Do I need to file a VAT return if I had no sales?

 Yes.
-If you are VAT-registered, you must file a nil return even if you had zero taxable supplies during the period.
-Failure to file triggers the same AED 1,000 penalty.
+A nil return is mandatory even with zero activity.
+Failure to file triggers the AED 1,000 penalty.

 How do I correct an error on a submitted VAT return?

 Errors under AED 10,000 can be adjusted in the next return.
-Errors of AED 10,000 or more require a Voluntary Disclosure filing within 20 business days of discovery.
+Errors of AED 10,000 or more require a Voluntary Disclosure within 20 business days.

 How long must I keep VAT records in the UAE?